 Another pet peeve is to see cyclists zipping in and out of traffic and crossing through bike lanes, sidewalks, and any other path of least resistance like they’re in a race.
 It’s important to realize that you’re part of the traffic system and you must obey a set of rules to be safe.
 Here are some good suggestions on how to bike safely and avoid collisions.
 Our previous Bike-to-Work Week blog also highlights some tips on how to ensure you’re safe while on the road.

-If you would like more information on how to bike safely or how to improve your fitness and train on a bike please call the Physical Activity Line.
+If you would like more information on how to bike safely or how to improve your fitness and train on a bike please call the Physical Activity Line at 8-1-1.
 They have some experienced bike riders on the team ready to help you improve your health.

 I encourage you to discuss your favorite reasons for riding a bike with the community by starting a discussion below.